methanoliver/awesome-renpy/README.md

 + [Ren'Py Chat Log](https://github.com/JimTheCactus/chatlogging) -- Library for displaying scrolling chat logs.
 + [Messenger Emulator](https://github.com/sDextra/messenger-emulator) - An advanced library for imitating Telegram Messenger in-game.
 Requires work to adapt to more modern versions of RenPy.
 + [phone message system for renpy](https://nadianova.itch.io/phone-message-system-for-renpy) - Another implementation of a phone, this one works as is.
++ [Dating Sim Engine](https://github.com/renpy/dse) - The fundamental code for a Tokimeki Memorial style dating simulation strategy planning game.
++ [Sheepstorm Battle Framework](https://circle-cosine.itch.io/sheepstorm-battle-framework) - RPG style battle engine.

 ## Cookbook

 Most useful RenPy code comes in the form of code snippets, examples, and other small pieces, rather than a well-packaged library.
 As such, many of these links link to Gists, forum posts, and other such locations wherein a given code snippet is presented in context.
+You can always wade the depths of [Lemmasoft RenPy forums](https://lemmasoft.renai.us/forums/viewforum.php?f=51) yourself for more.

 ### Snippets